notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 #### **NPPM_GETBOOKMARKID**
 *Returns the bookmark marker ID.
-This allows plugins to choose an ID different from the bookmark marker ID, or to intentionally make use of the bookmark marker ID.*
+This allows plugins to choose an ID different from the bookmark marker ID, or to intentionally make use of the bookmark marker ID.
+(New to v8.4.7)*

 **Parameters**: